Growth Trends for Related Jobs

 Mold makers usually must have a high school diploma or GED.
 Employers might prefer a job candidate who has at least an associate's degree in tool making or a related field or who has completed an accredited apprenticeship program in mold making.
 Employers also look for individuals who have multiple years of experience in mold making or mold maintenance.

-Employment of machinists, a category that includes mold makers, is projected to decrease by 5 percent from 2008 to 2018, according to the U.S. Department of Labor, Bureau of Labor Statistics.
+Employment of machinists, a category that includes mold makers, is projected to decrease by 2.5 percent from 2018 to 2028, according to the U.S. Department of Labor, Bureau of Labor Statistics (BLS).
 This can be attributed to rising productivity in these professionals with the introduction of newer industry technologies as well as strong foreign competition in the manufacture of goods.
-Mold makers in 2010 earned between $43,000 and $63,000, according to Payscale.
+Mold makers in 2020 earned between $34,000 and $79,000, according to the BLS.